FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\* (This shell file should be saved to your own repo for this lab.)

-### My shell file that asks for my name is called lab3pt1.sh and it uses the Festival TTS engine
+### The shell file that asks for my name is called lab3pt1.sh and it uses the Festival TTS engine

 ---
 Bonus: